Photo from Unsplash

 Lost, Yet Found

-Whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it. — Matt 16:25
+For whoever wants to save his life will lose it, but whoever loses his life for My sake will find it. — Matt 16:25 BSB

-It seems to be saving one’s life to be governed by self-interest, to avoid self-denial and sacrifice, to live to gather about one and into one’s hands as much as possible of the things that give comfort, pleasure, or power.
-But if this be the motive, the life is really thrown away.
-That is the deep meaning of our Lord’s words.
-Self-seeking is self-losing.
-We have not really learned how to live at all until we have learned to live for Christ.
-What we keep for ourselves we lose; it is only what we give away that we really keep.
-Selfishness is not only sin; it is also spiritual death.
+It may seem like saving one’s life to live for self-interest, avoiding self-denial and sacrifice, and focusing on accumulating comfort, pleasure, and power.
+But when this is our motive, we are actually throwing our lives away.
+This is the deep meaning behind Christ’s words: Self-seeking is self-losing.
+We haven’t truly learned how to live until we’ve learned to live for Christ.
+What we keep for ourselves, we lose; what we give away is what we really keep.
+Selfishness is not only a sin—it’s spiritual death.